helm/helm-www/content/en/docs/topics/charts.md

 way of specifying the version of the application.
 For example, the `drupal` chart may have an `appVersion: "8.2.1"`, indicating that the version of Drupal included in the chart (by default) is `8.2.1`.
 This field is informational, and has no impact on chart version calculations.
-Wrapping the version in quotes is recommended; not wrapping it in quotes can lead to issues in some cases.
-As of Helm v3.5.0, `helm create` generates the sample chart with `appVersion: "1.16.0"`.
+Wrapping the version in quotes is highly recommended.
+It forces the YAML parser to treat the version number as a string.
+Leaving it unquoted can lead to parsing issues in some cases.
+For example, YAML interprets `1.0` as a floating point value, and a git commit SHA like `1234e10` as scientific notation.

+As of Helm v3.5.0, `helm create` wraps the default `appVersion` field in quotes.

 ### The `kubeVersion` Field